dy5topian/nerv/README.md

 - `127.0.0.1:52944 - "POST /scan HTTP/1.1" 422 Unprocessable Entity` upon sending a request to scan !
 [Done]
 - i still don't understand the need for for redis and ! , for celery ? well task distrebutions maybe
 - why can't we just do everyhting by subprocess spawning and not using celery?

+- so nmap agent look like working , one issue is that i need to store the result of celery in the result field in the database!